ayush729874/Hybrid-Kubernetes-Ingress-Architecture/Backend/progress.md

 Service : created a clusterip service for backend.
 Network Policy : Network policy which allows app=frontend traffic with ingree traffic HPA : created a horizontal pod autoscalling to manage load.

+tried to test the flow with a frontend labled test pod.
+There is internal server error.